Production IT systems should be

 Systems are running, but how they actually work has become unclear.
 Documentation is outdated, partial, or missing.

-I start by making current behavior visible.
-From there, urgent risks, missing knowledge, and long-term cleanup can be separated into practical next steps.Observe
+Whether the trigger is an acute problem or a planned project from the backlog, I start by making current behavior visible.
+From there, urgent risks, missing knowledge, and long-term cleanup can be separated into practical next steps.Inventory

 Baseline